citp/privacy-policy-historical/m/mo/mod/moddedeuros.com.md

-> *The following text is extracted and transformed from the moddedeuros.com privacy policy that was archived on 2015-05-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150513045251id_/http%3A//www.moddedeuros.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the moddedeuros.com privacy policy that was archived on 2016-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160618035323id_/https%3A//www.moddedeuros.com/privacy-policy) for the most accurate reproduction.*

-# Audi and Volkswagen Performance Parts - Modded Euros
+# Audi and VW Performance Parts | Free Shipping - Modded Euros

 ## What information do we collect?